 Brick and Mortar is alive and well

 Online shopping was supposed to kill off brick-and-mortar stores more than a decade ago.
 Yet those stores continue to exist, with many of them doing better than ever.
 With the ease and savings of online shopping, why do brick and mortar retailers continue to thrive?

 They thrive because they offer consumers two things they can’t get online - instant gratification and personalized attention.

 The ME Shopper: These shoppers have plenty of time to browse and order online while binging on House of Cards, but they want the experience of buying in person.
 They may enjoy browsing; they may like talking to salespeople or just want to get out of the house for a while.
 Either way, they’re offering your salespeople a chance to engage, connect, and differentiate your store from all the other options.

 The ME Shopper could easily go online and buy something they like - even while standing in your store.
 It’s up to your sales staff to engage them and start building rapport.
 Listening to the shopper, reading their body language, and directly addressing their motivators to buy all create an atmosphere of trust.
 There’s no need to always be closing; the buyer will tell your salesperson when the time is right.

 Sharing wisdom helps the shopper compare all the product knowledge they found on the web with the product you’re offering and is key to success with the ME Shopper.
-Being able to confidently answer questions and add wisdom maintains an atmosphere of trust and raises your salesperson to the level of trusted advisor.
+Being able to confidently answer questions and add wisdom maintains an atmosphere of trust and raises your salesperson to the level of a trusted advisor.
 That knowledge also keeps your salesperson from being tempted to exaggerate the product’s virtues, something the customer could immediately fact-check online.

 It’s impossible to predict what type of shopper will walk into your brick-and-mortar store at any given moment.
 It’s even harder to predict what their particular motivations and expectations will be.
 While they may say low price, they will never say the sky’s the limit.